SolarPathPlus/admin-panel/docs/INSTALLATION.md

 ### Packages

 We use C++ and Fortran on administrator panel.
 All of the software that belongs to SolarPath+ will run locally and p2p.
 Just because there will not be a server between the devices and the users, you will have to maintain your system.
-You can check the packages inside the folder that
+You can check the packages inside the folder that hash tge name of the operating system that is installed on your PC.